White wine: Taste

-When placed in the mouth white wine has a balance different from red wine from which the tannic structure is removed.
-The balance is no longer based only on alcohol and acidity: this is the factor that explains the difficulty of making a white wine.
+The balance of white wine is no longer based only on alcohol and acidity because the tannic structure is removed: this is the factor that explains the difficulty of making a white wine.

 For sweet and fortified white wines the presence of sugar adds a parameter to balance the alcohol and acidity.

 Maturing in the barrel gives wine a wooded touch and tannins from the oak give it structure.
 The strongest wines, as in some grand crus of Sauternes (Château d'Yquem for example) even support ageing in new wood.

 Glasses for white wine

-Ever since glass containers have existed, specialised glasses for each type of wine were created.
+Specialised glasses for each type of wine were created.
 Many glasses specific to white wine exist in many wine-producing regions.
 The glass must be perfectly clear and colourless to properly appreciate the colour of the wine.
 However, designers and manufacturers of tableware have created white wine glasses with green or blue feet.
-These colours flatter the wine – they give an artificial colour in the shade (a reflection barrier which emphasizes the separation between the glass and the wine) – rejuvenating the perceived impression.
+These colours are meant to flatter the wine – they give an artificial colour in the shade (a reflection barrier which emphasises the separation between the glass and the wine) – rejuvenating the perceived impression.

 Sparkling wines are served in particular glasses such as the flute and the coupe.
 The flute is the preferred glass for professional tasters: the shape concentrates the aromas to the nose of the taster and its height allows appreciation of the fine bubbles that rise to the surface.
 The coupe is not recommended because of its too flared shape: it does not preserve the layer of foam, and the gas and aromas escape too fast.
 According to legend, this type of glass was developed based on the shape of the Breast of the Marquise de Pompadour.
 The coupe dates from a time when the wines were mostly sweeter and less aromatic.
 Since the 1930s and with the habit to consume drier sparkling wines, the flute has taken the place of the coupe.
 The coupe is also used in mixtures which have an olive in a bubbly cocktail and in the spectacular pyramids of glasses that crown festivities.

 Besides this range of glasses, the work of a team of tasters, including Jules Chauvet of the INAO in France, led to the creation in 1970 of the INAO glass.
 This glass has a thin glass wall and curve calculated to be able to taste all wines.
 This glass is used, among others, during the approval tastings – the gateway for the wines to be entitled to bear the name of an appellation d'origine contrôlée (AOC).
 This simple but elegant glass can also be used to serve wine at the table.